Night on Bald Mountain (1940)

 At Walpurgis Night (the Witches' Sabbath), Chernabog, God of evil, emerges from the peak of Bald Mountain (in reality Mount Triglav, in Slovenia) to summon all of his minions, including ghosts, vultures, demons, hags, and harpies, who dance furiously as he throws them into the mountain's fiery pit.

-The film's title, "Night on Bald Mountain," suggests a focus on mythological and supernatural themes, which are inherently apolitical.
-Without any further details on the plot or characters, there is no evidence to suggest a specific political agenda or bias.
+The film's title, "Night on Bald Mountain," evokes themes of supernatural chaos and folklore, which are inherently apolitical without further narrative context.
+Lacking any specific plot details, character arcs, or explicit messages, there is no basis to identify a dominant political ideology or bias.

 The film portrays Christianity positively by depicting the 'Ave Maria' sequence as a direct, powerful counterpoint to the demonic forces of Chernabog, showing divine light and faith as the ultimate vanquisher of evil and bringer of peace.